 Here are some of the specific questions that drive my research:

-- academic rhetorics: How to instructor-created documents, such as syllabi, assignments, and handouts, construct academic integrity and citation practice for students?
+- academic rhetorics: How do instructor-created documents, such as syllabi, assignments, and handouts, construct academic integrity and citation practice for students?
 How do these documents construct academic values for students?
 How do these documents resist, reflect, and create pedagogical change?
 How do instructor comments on student writing construct academic values for students?

-And some specific projects I am working on now:
+Some specific projects I am working on now:

 - An edited collection about marginality in writing centers with Sohui Lee and Julie Prebel.

 - A paper on the intersections of disability, sex, agency, and narrative.